 Diabetes in teenagers

-With so much going at school or college, it's not surprising that teenagers can sometimes drop the ball when it comes to following their recommended treatment regime.
-This can include missing their insulin shots and eating foods that they shouldn’t.
+With so much going on at school or college, it's not surprising that teenagers can sometimes drop the ball when it comes to following their recommended treatment regimen.
+This can include missing their insulin injections and eating foods that they shouldn't.